reasonml/reasonml.github.io/docs/destructuring.md

 };
 ```

-**Keep reading the section, pattern matching, for a crazier form of destructuring**!
+**Keep reading.
+The next section, pattern matching, has a crazier form of destructuring**!

 ## Tips & Tricks